 Local News and Local Government Agencies

-If you do find yourself in a localised emergency situation, local online news is the best place to get information.
+If you do find yourself in a localized emergency situation, local online news is the best place to get information.
 You can also get in touch with Mexico’s governmental tourism agencies such as the tourist police for the region you are traveling in.

 Situations can develop quickly so it is important to stay informed through local channels.
 We are not talking about drug cartels with assault weapons here either.
-Civil unrest, blockades and protests can turn violent quickly.
+Civil unrest, blockades, and protests can turn violent quickly.
 Steer clear of these situations or face being singled out as a foreigner.

 Finding yourself in the middle of a protest is a van life horror story that you likely don’t want to re-live!

 Finally, your own country’s consular service in the region can help you stay up to date with situations as they unfold.

 By staying informed and avoiding areas with increased risk you are doing the best thing you can to avoid being the subject of serious crime.

 The driving in Mexico dangers you are likely to encounter driving are for the most part, more mundane than carjackings, or kidnappings.
 Crooked cops, pot-holed roads, and hundreds of f#%*ing topes are the ever-present threats to you and your vehicle’s safety when driving in Mexico.